uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-5/index.md

 To recover the single-threaded behavior, we’d have to make the two CPU cores synchronize with each other before and after statement – which essentially defeats the purpose of using multiple cores.

+![Illustration of different scenarios of the execution of the above code fragment](images/multi-threading.png)

 Even though multi-threading doesn’t work too well with this application, as we will soon see, there are many JavaScript programs where multi-threading is